 Wing Chun History: How Wing Chun Was Created

 The history of Wing Chun is relatively modern compared to other Chinese martial arts.
 Many ask “how did Wing Chun originate?” and the answer is varied, due in no small part to oral traditions.
 Wing Chun history has a number of branches, but at its center are common threads of Wing Chun’s creation.
-It is the goal of this article to share that central origin of Wing Chun.
+In this article, we’ll share that central origin of Wing Chun’s history.

 Wing Chun History—Different Versions

 The History of Wing Chun is, as stated above, varied.
-The legendary origins of Wing Chun point to a Buddhist nun by the name of Ng Mui, who used her own knowledge of Shaolin Kung Fu to take advantage of various weaknesses that were found in other systems of the Shaolin arts.
+The legendary history of Wing Chun points to a Buddhist nun by the name of Ng Mui, who used her own knowledge of Shaolin Kung Fu to take advantage of various weaknesses that were found in other systems of the Shaolin arts.
 According to Ip Man, it was not until Ng Mui met a girl named Yim Wing Chun, after fleeing the Kanxi Emperor’s forces who had attempted to destroy Henan Shaolin Monastery, that our art got its name.
 A bandit had been trying to force Yim Wing Chun into marriage, and it was the art of Wing Chun that defeated the bandit.
 Ng Mui’s way of teaching Yim Wing Chun was taught in a way so that she could learn quickly, and without having to develop strength.
 In a way, one could view this as a sort of David vs. Goliath story.
-This story of Ng Mui Wing Chun is not the only history in Wing Chun’s creation, however.
+However, this story of Yim Wing Chun is not the only history told of Wing Chun’s creation.

 Some of the earliest mentions of Wing Chun date to the Red Boat Opera, a Cantonese group that traveled along southern China on red boats called “Junks” in the late 1800’s to the early 1900’s.
 This group played a big part in leading a popular uprising against the Qing Dynasty government, using an early version of what we know as Wing Chun.